Teksta versija

 General Provisions

 Section 1.
-Terms Used in this Law
+Terms Used in the Law

 Section 2.
 Purpose of the Law

 Section 3.
-Application of this Law
+Application of the Law

 Chapter II